 - Use of services and advocacy: Whether people have used specific services, as opposed to only hearing about them through the media, is significant in determining their satisfaction.
 Evidence from both the UK and Canada shows satisfaction with all specifically named services, and among service users, is substantially higher than for services in general.
 Canadian survey evidence shows satisfaction levels with 'federal government' performance of around 47%; however satisfaction levels for individual federal services averaged 60%.
-In the UK 80% of users of local secondary schools are very or fairly satisfied but only 30% of the general population are very or fairly satisfied with secondary schools.14 These findings, along with evidence that people are increasingly inclined to trust those close to them rather than institutions, points to advocacy by service users as a potential tool for boosting satisfaction.
+In the UK 80% of users of local secondary schools are very or fairly satisfied but only 30% of the general population are very or fairly satisfied but only 30% of the general population, points to advocacy by service users as a potential tool for boosting satisfaction.
 Private sector research indicates that advocacy by staff is a potentially powerful tool for developing strong trust in services. - 32.
 There is evidence that satisfaction is higher in services seen as important by users.